ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 # Implementation Details:

 This script will generate a user-data script that is the concatenation of the user-data.sample and minion.yml files.
-The `vagrant up` will bootstrap the coreos nodes with rudder, and docker will be restarted to use it.
+The `vagrant up` will bootstrap the coreos nodes with flannel, and docker will be restarted to use it.

 The config.rb referenced by the Vagrantfile will populate the `ETCD_DISCOVERY_URL` in the user-data file.
 All nodes will start with the generated user-data file.